What is Analytics-as-a-Service?

 Data Analytics is now an essential capability for every organisation and every sector – public and private, large, and small.
 But developing and operating a data analytics capability that efficiently delivers actionable insights has always been an expensive challenge.
 And one that rarely works the first time or is capable of quickly evolving to meet changing needs.

-Just as Software-as-a-Service (SaaS) has become the dominant way to buy software, so Analytics-as-a-Service (AaaS) is rapidly becoming the way to acquire a modern data platform to support the entire Data Analysis Process.
+Software-as-a-Service (SaaS) has become the dominant way to source software.
+We think Analytics-as-a-Service (AaaS) will soon be the way to access a modern data platform and support the Data Analysis process.

 AaaS solutions are subscription-based data analytics platforms and related services delivered through the cloud.
 They typically offer a fully customisable data platform and BI solution with end-to-end capabilities.
 Their role is to ingest, organise, analyse, and present data from multiple internal and external sources.
 And they enable all business users to gain insight and take action without owning the infrastructure and expertise overhead.